-I keep trying to find this quote (so I can attribute it properly), but it goes something like this: “You haven’t really lived somewhere until you can remember what it used to be like.”
+I keep trying to find this quote (perhaps it was a riff off Colson Whitehead’s post-9/11 essay, Lost and Found), but it goes something like this: “You haven’t really lived somewhere until you can remember what it used to be like.”

 I’m leaving New York in less than two months, and now the show is at Metropolitan West, on 46th between 11th and 12th.
 It’s across the street from the Intrepid and essentially on the outskirts of nowhere.
 I took the Q down to Times Square and walked a thousand miles west, right past the venue, in fact.
 I don’t know what I was expecting, knowing that the show had moved on from the armory, but I was somehow sure the inside would reflect the outside.

 It didn’t.
 Beyond the small crowd of people moving in and out, holding black plastic bags and a glossy show brochure, it was surprisingly easy to miss.
 I stood nearby the Intrepid, wondering how I could have missed it, and called my friend Ray.
 She came to collect me and waited as I paid the $5 admission fee.